ildarcheg/lenta/README.md

   system("wget --warc-file=lenta -i lenta.urls", intern = FALSE)
 ```

-At the end of performing I got numeroues of files with html content of the pages.
-Also I got compressed `WARC` file with logs and pages content.
+At the end of performing, I got numerous files with html content of the pages.
+Also, I got compressed `WARC` file with logs and pages content.
 The idea of [Bob Rudis](https://rud.is/) was to parse `WARC`.
-Exactly what I was looking for plus I kept all pages localy.
+Exactly what I was looking for plus I kept all pages locally.

-First performance measurement shown that `2000` links were downloaded for `10 minutes`, that gives roughly `1890 minutes` - almost 3 times faster but still not enought.
+First performance measurement showed that `2000` links were downloaded for `10 minutes`, that gives roughly `1890 minutes` - almost 3 times faster but still not enough.
 Decided to step back and try with `parallel-package {parallel}` but didn't find any profits.

-Finaly I decide to do knight's move.
+Finaly, I decided to do knight's move.
 Run a few really parallel processes.
 After spending few days playing with CMD I was ready to run parallel processes out of R. This code helped me to prepare bash script that runs a bunch of `wget` processes simultaneously:
 ```R
 ## STEP 2.
 Prepare wget CMD files for parallel downloading
 # Create CMD file.